Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2019-11-07-Quantum Max-cut vs K-means.md

 ---
 layout: post
+published: true
 title:  "Quantum Unsupervised Learning with Max-cut"
 author: AJ Rasmusson
 date: 2019-11-07
 mathjax: true
-categories: unsupervised-machine-learning max-cut
 front-image: "assets/images/output_17_0.png"
 source-code: "https://github.com/ajrazander/Unsupervised-QML/blob/master/Max-cut_vs_k-means.ipynb"
-commentary: Quantum computing is supposed to enhance AI and machine learning, but this is the first time I worked with it myself.
-Most of this tutorial is from other resources and is really just me trying to understand those resources (see details in code).
-The plan was to make this tutorial for myself (based on those other tutorials) then tweak it and mess with.
-Hopefully by messing around enough, I could find a way for small (< 50 qubit--<a href="https://arxiv.org/abs/1801.00862">NISQ</a>) quantum computers to still be powerful learning machines compared with current computers. <strong>UPDATE:</strong> If you want to see some messing around, check out <a href="https://ajrazander.github.io/unsupervised-machine-learning/max-cut/2019/11/13/Max-cut-2+-Divisive-Clustering.html">this other post</a>.
+commentary: |
+    Quantum computing is supposed to enhance AI and machine learning, but this is the first time I've actually seen it in action.
+    Most of this project is just me trying to understand how qaoa solving the max-cut problem can be used for machine learning (see details in code).
+    The plan is to work through this then play around with it.
+Hopefully by playing around enough, I could find a way for small
+    (< 50 qubit--<a href="https://arxiv.org/abs/1801.00862">NISQ</a> quantum computers to more quickly be powerful learning machines.
+    <strong>UPDATE:</strong> If you want to see some of my playing arounds, check out <a href="https://ajrazander.github.io/unsupervised-machine-learning/max-cut/2019/11/13/Max-cut-2+-Divisive-Clustering.html">this other post</a>.
+tags: [unsupervised-machine-learning, max-cut, qaoa, ising-model, advanced]
 ---

 ## Unsupervised Learning with Max-cut
 This notebook is an example of unsupervised learning on a quantum computer.
 The data used are from the iris data set.